Design Technology and Engineering

 One of our recent group projects, a replica Charles Rennie Mackintosh ‘smokers cabinet’ is currently on permanent display at the 78 Derngate Museum in Northampton together with a previous project of 'Hill House' chairs.
 This year’s students are currently in the process of making a replica of his famous Willow Chair.

 In 2013 the Sixth Form embarked on our most ambitious project - to remake the famous ‘Kimbolton Cabinet’ using modern day techniques and processes - which is now on permanent display in the Castle.

-Kimbolton 7th Period Super-Curriculum: DTE students take part in the national F1 challenge competition with successful teams entering regional and national finals; else they will focus on developing their CAD/CAM skills with the aim to study, complete and attain a CSWA qualification.
+Kimbolton 7th Period Super-Curriculum: DTE students take part in the national F1 challenge competition with successful teams entering regional and national finals; in 2018 our teams were winners and runners-up at regional level, with the winners going onto the national finals at Silverstone where they picked up various awards including the Jaguar-sponsored ‘Best Engineered car’.
+Students may also focus on developing their CAD/CAM skills with the aim to study, complete and attain a CSWA qualification.
 As a Certified SolidWorks Associate, students will stand out from the crowd in today’s competitive job market.

 These include various lunchtime and after school Clubs which cover a variety of interests for all age groups.

 As a department we recognise the importance and relevance of industrial visits.
 All our examination groups benefit from visits to companies such as: